If you’ll be selling to people, you need to know their sex, age, marital status, occupation, income, aspirations, wants

 You can use specialist websites that offer searchable databases of existing reports.

 Your local business support organisation may be able to provide advice on specialist research sources.

 You won’t have the time or resources to definitively uncover the potential size of your market with authority and certainty.

-Sometimes you will be looking to see if there is a market for your product or service, sometimes you will be assessing what price you will be able to charge, or what would make a customer buy from you and not a competitor.
+Sometimes you’ll be looking to see if there is a market for your product or service, sometimes you’ll be trying to find out what price you’ll be able to charge or what would make a customer buy from you and not a competitor.
 Have a definite idea (or a number of ideas) about what you want your research to prove or test.

-Find a sample of your target market, get them to try your product or service and give their opinion.
+n Find a sample of your target market; get them to try your product or service and give their opinion.

-To find out if people would use your service, you could contact relevant businesses and arrange a morning event for people to drop in for a coffee and a demonstration.
-Otherwise you could offer to drop in to see them.
+To find out if people would use your service, you could contact potential customers and arrange a morning event so they can drop in for a coffee and a demonstration.
+Otherwise, offer to visit them.

 Approach potential customers about test marketing your product.
 They may agree to use or sell a prototype of the product.